Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

-Here $f'(w)$ denotes derivative with respect to $w$.
-Although this equation is quite similar to Eq.~14 of~\cite{E6-Basar}, there is no transformation that can exactly reproduces the latter.
-Again we conclude that some parts of this equation which depend on $\alpha$ are not frame-invariant.
+Here $f'(w)$ denotes a derivative with respect to $w$.
+Although this equation is quite similar to Eq.~(14) of Ref.~\cite{E6-Basar}, no transformation can exactly reproduce the latter.
+This fact introduces differences in the attractor and its analytical structure.

-To gain insight into the behavior of the solutions of \eqref{eq:heller-eom} we examine the equation around $w=0$.
-Such an examination gives rise to
+To gain insight into the behavior of the solutions of Eq.~\eqref{eq:heller-eom}, we examine the equation around $w=0$.
+Such an examination gives rise to\footnote{There are two solutions for $f(0)$.
+However, as in Ref.~\cite{E3-Heller}, only the presented one gives rise to an attractor.}

-We employ the above equation to consider different initial conditions\footnote{This is done by assuming different values for $\alpha$ and finding $f(\epsilon)$ from \eqref{eq:f0}.
-Here $\epsilon$ is an arbitrary small number that can be numerically processed.} for \eqref{eq:heller-eom} and numerically solve it.
+To find the attractor numerically, we assume the initial condition from the above equation for $f$ at $w=\delta_0$ at a fixed value of $\cpi$ and solve Eq.~\eqref{eq:heller-eom}.
+Here $\delta_0$ is an arbitrary small number that can be numerically processed.
+Then we look if solutions with arbitrary initial conditions decay to this solution.
 An illustration of such a computation is represented in Fig.~\ref{fig:attractor}.
-As this figure suggests the solutions with different initial conditions decay to an attractor in late times.
-The solid line in the aforementioned figure is the analytical attractor that will be presented in the subsequent lines.
-The Eq.~\eqref{eq:f0} also gives rise to the stability condition for $\alpha$: $f(0)$ is equal to $1$ for $\alpha=1$ and blows up as $\alpha$ tends to zero.
-On the other hand, it has a finite lower bound when $\alpha$ tends to infinity
+As this figure suggests, the solutions with different initial conditions decay to an attractor at late times.
+Equation~\eqref{eq:f0} also gives rise to a relation between the stability condition for $\cpi$ and the early-time behavior of the attractors: $f(0)$ is equal to $1$ for $\cpi=1$ and blows up as $\cpi$ tends to zero.
+On the other hand, it has a finite lower bound when $\cpi$ tends to infinity i.e., $ f(0) > \frac{8}{9}. $

-Therefore if the system is to be physical $\alpha$ must be greater than unity.
-This is in agreement with results of~\cite{D1-Kovtun:2019hdm} and~\cite{D2-Bemfica:2019knx}.